neoaggelos/cluster-api-provider-incus/docs/book/src/explanation/load-balancer.md

 ## Load balancer types

-In the LXCCluster resource, `spec.loadBalancer.type` can be one of:
+In the LXCCluster resource, `spec.loadBalancer` can be one of:

-{{#tabs name:"load-balancer-type" tabs:"lxc,oci,ovn,external" }}
+{{#tabs name:"load-balancer-type" tabs:"lxc,oci,ovn,keepalived,external" }}

 {{#tab lxc }}